Ask a question

 You now have defined 3 types of WUI, how does the code specifically apply to each type?

-rickhalbach asked about 1 month agoRick -- I know you've asked this question in a couple of different ways and also outside this question section.
+rickhalbach asked 3 months agoRick -- I know you've asked this question in a couple of different ways and also outside this question section.
 We're working to get information on this, but the staff member with the expertise on this has been tied up.
 Please stay tuned for follow-up information.

 -- The Project Team